Best Water Bottles for Running in 2025

 Water Bottles for Hiking and General Use

-Most hiking and daily-use bottles are made of metal or plastic and can withstand transport hazards like being dropped on the trail or tossed into the back of the car during a gear shuffle without leaking.
+Most hiking and daily-use bottles feature materials like metal or plastic.
+They can withstand transport hazards, such as being dropped on the trail or tossed into the back of the car during a gear shuffle, without leaking.

 A versatile, lightweight option that works in almost any setting, including running if needed, is a squeezable pull-top cap bottle like the Tracksmith Insulated Water Bottle.
 This cycling bottle is lightweight and easy to transport for work or travel.
 It will fit into your bike’s water bottle cage and the bottle sleeve pocket of a backpack.

-A more robust and durable option for everyday use is a stainless steel insulated bottle, like the Hydro Flask 32 oz Lightweight Wide Mouth Trail Series.
-These come in many colors, sizes, and cap options and can be used with hot or cold liquids.
+A more robust and durable option for everyday use is a stainless steel insulated bottle, like the Hydro Flask 32 oz.
+Lightweight Wide Mouth Trail Series.
+These come in many colors, sizes, and cap options and work with hot or cold liquids.
 They’re perfect for hiking in 90-degree weather in August and snowshoeing in January.
 They have excellent insulating capabilities and keep post-run ice water cold in your car, even during multi-hour hot-weather runs.

 Runner sitting on car tailgate checking phone with Hydro Flasks and other gear nearby